rolandtoth/Blog/input/dotnet-model-generator-with-mithril/index.md

 CSS grid was completely unknown to me, I just read some headlines about it but since I was always had to support older browser, there was no need to learn it.
 Here I didn't have t worry about it, so I could use grids, and even CSS variables as well.

-I started off with this online tool, which is really amazing:
+I used this online tool, which is really amazing:

 [https://css-grid-layout-generator.pw/](https://css-grid-layout-generator.pw/)